mmtree/make_figures_for_publication_tutorial/Tutorial_1_basics/README.md

 <br/>

-## Step 1 &ndash; Create subfigures in Matlab
+## Step 1 &ndash; Create subfigures in Matlab or Python

-Run the script
+If using Matlab, run the script

     demo_make_figs.m

-which creates subfigures
+If using Python, run the script

+    demo_make_figs.ipynb

+These scripts generate the subfigures

     demo_fig1.pdf
     demo_fig2.pdf